IndraGonz/CLARC/README.md

      csv file containing the presence absence matrix for the CLARC re-defined accessory COG definitions.
 COGs in core clusters are removed and those in accessory clusters are collapsed into a        new cluster.
 The name of the new clusters will just be the named of the original COGs forming the cluster, followed by a slash.
 For example: COG1/COG2/COG3/ for a 3 COG cluster identified       by CLARC.

    - clarc_acc_cog_seqs.fasta

+     fasta file containing the representative sequences of the new _accessory_ COG definitions.
+The entries in this file will correspond to the COGs in the                                            ```clarc_condensed_presence_absence.csv``` output file.
+The COG name will be the fasta entry identifier, with clusters having the appropiate cluster name.
+For clusters, the longest              sequence between the individual representative sequences of the individual COGs is chosen as the cluster representative sequence.

    - accessory_cluster_cogs.txt and core_cluster_cogs.txt